maalbaneze/Portfolio-Responsive/README.md

 # Portfolio-Responsive
-This is Homework #2, part2 which makes Homework #1 media-responsive
+This is Homework #2, part 2 which makes Homework #1 media-responsive